linebender/vello/ARCHITECTURE.md

 - `crates/`
   - `encoding/` - Types that represent the data that needs to be rendered.
   - `shaders/` - Infrastructure to preprocess and cross-compile shaders at compile time; see "Shader templating".
-Note that the `vello` crate doesn't currently import this crate (see [#467]).
+    - `cpu/` - Functions that perform the same work as their equivalently-named WGSL shaders for the CPU fallbacks.
+The name is a bit loose; they're "shaders" in the sense that they work on resource bindings with the exact same layout as actual GPU shaders.
   - `tests/` - Helper code for writing tests; current has a single smoke test and not much else.
 - `doc/` - Various documents detailing the vision for Vello as it was developed.
 This directory should probably be refactored away; adding to it not recommended.
 - `examples/` - Example projects using Vello.
 Each example is its own crate, with its own dependencies.
 The simplest example is the `shapes` one.
 - `shader/` - This is where the magic happens.
 WGSL shaders that define the compute operations (often variations of prefix sum) that Vello does to render a scene.
   - `shared/` - Shared types, functions and constants included in other shaders through non-standard `#import` preprocessor directives (see "Shader templating").
 - `src/` - Code for the main `vello` crate.
-  - `shaders/` - Same as `crates/shaders/` above.
-The duplication should eventually be removed (see [#467]).
-  - `cpu_shader/` - Functions that perform the same work as their equivalently-named WGSL shaders for the CPU fallbacks.
-The name is a bit loose; they're "shaders" in the sense that they work on resource bindings with the exact same layout as actual GPU shaders.

 ## Shader templating